lamdahhub/lamdahhub/README.md

 # Lamdah 🚀

-Welcome to Lamdah – a bilingual platform (English/Arabic) for digital transformation, AI agents, and workflow automation.
+Welcome to Lamdah – a platform for digital transformation, AI agents, and workflow automation.

 ## 🌟 Highlights
 - AI-powered tutorials and reusable code